-Section 5.1 will be deleted which removes the prohibition on dogs from entering into any public building or business premises, public swimming pool, building site or children's playground.
+Section 5.1 will be deleted which removes the prohibition on dogs from entering into any public place from entering into any public building or business premises, public swimming pool, building site or children's playground.
 However, Section 31(2) of the Dog Act allows a local government to prohibit dogs from places that it has care and control of by means of council resolution rather than through the local law itself.
 Council, at the Ordinary Council Meeting on 25 July has specified Beatty Park Leisure Centre and any land designated as a children's playground by the City as places where dogs are prohibited at all times.